Statement

 by Daniel Molière

 Cartier Santos de Cartier is an Eau de Parfum launched in 1981, created by Daniel Molière.
-The fragrance opens with Bergamot, Lavender, Basil, and Lemon Verbena, settles into a heart of Clove, Pepper, Clary Sage, and Vetiver, and dries down to a base of Vanilla, Coconut, Sandalwood, and Patchouli.
+Santos de Cartier opens with Bergamot, Neroli, Lavender, and Galbanum, settles into a heart of Vetiver, Geranium, Pepper, and Clove, and dries down to a base of Amber, Cedar, Sandalwood, and Patchouli.
+Cartier's Santos de Cartier carries a Statement verdict, a fresh spicy-led wear.

 A divisive old-school classic, Santos de Cartier is an intoxicating blend of woody spice that some hail as a masterpiece of masculine elegance, while others find it dated, heavy, or just plain weird.
 It's a journey back to the 80s for better or worse.